xying21/ckb_sdk/docs/introduction/overview.md

 4. Install Polyjuice Dependencies.

-   To port the Ethereum application with Nervos' Layer 2, first step is to install the dependencies that are necessary for godwoken and polyjuice to work with.
+   To port the Ethereum application with Nervos' Layer 2, the first step is to install the dependencies that are necessary for Godwoken and Polyjuice to work with.

-   Two dependencies need to be added to allow the existing web3 Dapp to work with the second tier solution Polyjuice: `@polyjuice-provider/web3` and `nervos-godwoken-integration`.
+   Two dependencies need to be added to allow the existing web3 DApp to work with the second tier solution Polyjuice: `@polyjuice-provider/web3` and `nervos-godwoken-integration`.

    @polyjuice-provider/web3 is a custom Polyjuice web3 provider used to replace the web3 library, necessary to interact with the Nervos Layer 2 smart contract.
 Nervos-godwoken-integration is a tool that can generate Polyjuice addresses based on Ethereum addresses.